Sneakynarnar/educationmania-docs/docs/source/index.rst

 .. code::

-   *Accepts a friend request from one user to another.
+   @param {string} username
-   @param {string} username - The username of the user accepting the friend request.
+   @param {string} requestee
-   @param {string} requestee - The username of the user who sent the friend request.
+   @returns {Promise<string>}

-   @returns {Promise<string>} - A promise that resolves to a success message if the friend request is accepted, or an error message if no friend request is found
+The two strings here represent the username of the user accpeting the friend request and the user who sent the friend request also the promise string that resolves to a success message if the friend request is accepted or an error message if no friend request is found.

 :kbd:`Accept Friend Request`